AVSimulation/SCANeR-Quick-Starts/Pages/HT_Replay_Simulation/HT_Replay_Simulation.md

    ![Add recorder](./assets/Add_Recorder.png)

-3. Open a scenario you with to play, and start the `RECORD` module by double clicking on it.
+3. Open a scenario you with to play, and start the `RECORDER` module by double clicking on it (in the screenshot it appears as 'RECORD').
 You can now play the simulation, and it will be recorded

    ![Start recorder](./assets/Start_Recorder.png)